secondo-database/secondo/Algebras/Mail/readme.txt

 Use "sudo apt install postfix" to install it on Ubuntu.

+You have to make sure that the bash is your standart shell.
+On Ubuntu you have to change the standart from dash to bash.

+Use the command :

+sudo dpkg-reconfigure dash

+and then choose the "No" Option.

 Then you have to modify two files
 /etc/postfix/main.cf  and /etc/postfix/sasl_passwd.